Have you ever wondered how a blog like The Modest Man makes money?

 Some months have one or two sponsored posts, while others don’t have any.
 I turn down most sponsored post opportunities down because they’re not a good fit for TMM readers, literally.

-Right now, my only product is the Short Man Style ebook.
+Right now, my only product is the TMM Style Guide.
 I’m working on some other stuff (no spoilers), but the ebook is it for now.
 It’s not a huge source of revenue, but it is consistent.

 Q1 2015 Income Summary